 2. Bethenny Frankel – In 2005, Bethenny Frankel began her reality TV career as a contestant on The Apprentice: Martha Stewart, an unscripted competition series.
 In 2008, she starred in, The Real Housewives of New York City, then in 2010 the spin-off Bravo TV show, Bethenny Getting Married?, which documented her engagement, marriage and the birth of her daughter.
 The star left the Housewives franchise in 2010, but announced her return for the seventh season in 2014.
 Frankel created the Skinnygirl cocktail company in April 2011 and later sold it to Fortune Brands’ Beam Global.
 In September of 2013, Frankel hosted the short-lived syndicated FOX talk-show, Bethenny, a show that Frankel also co-produced and created, along with Ellen DeGeneres.
 Bethenny was cancelled in February of 2014.

 4. Tamar Braxton – Although many may not have heard of Toni Braxton’s little sister, Tamar Braxton, until recently the talented mom was actually pursuing a music career in the 90’s and early 2000’s, although unsuccessfully.
 In 2003, the WE tv reality show Braxton Family Values premiered, and in the first season it was the #1 rated reality show on WE tv, so the network ordered a 13-episode second season of the show after the third episode.
-Tamar Braxton is now a household name like big sis, and she is currently one of the hosts of The Real talk show along with Jeannie Mai, Tamera Mowry, Adrienne Bailon, and Loni Love on seven Fox-owned stations across the U.S. In 2013, Braxton returned to the music industry after a thirteen-year break, with her second album, Love and War, and it was a success.
+Tamar Braxton is a former co-host of The Real talk show that featured Jeannie Mai, Tamera Mowry-Housley, Adrienne Bailon, and Loni Love.

 5. Kris Jenner – Kris Jenner rose to fame with the reality TV show Keeping Up with the Kardashians, an American reality television series that has aired on E! since October 14, 2007.
 The Ryan Seacrest produced show focuses on the personal and professional lives of the Kardashian-Jenner family.
 In July of 2013, Jenner hosted a pop culture-driven daytime talk show, entitled Kris.
 The series began its six-week trial summer run on several Fox-owned stations on July 15, 2013, and finished its run on August 23, 2013.
 FOX officially announced that the show would not continue for a second season, and it was cancelled.